-Dr. Kanathanda Manjula Aiyappa, an agriculture scientist, explains in simple language all that you wanted to know about the coffee ‘out-turn test’ which has become a sort of headache for the coffee planters who are being taken for a ride by the traders.
+Dr. Kanathanda Manjula Aiyappa (in picture), an agriculture scientist, explains in simple language all that you wanted to know about the coffee ‘out-turn test’ which has become a sort of headache for the coffee planters who are being taken for a ride by the traders.

 Earlier, the prices of coffee were fixed based on the demand and supply in the international market.
 But now the quality of seeds has become an add-on factor to determine such prices.